-Grundfos drives innovation in water technology with global connectivity
+Grundfos drives innovation in water management with global connectivity

 Denmark- based Grundfos began manufacturing and shipping water pumps in 1945.
 The first customers were local farmers, but since then the customer group and the range of products sold have expanded vastly.
 The company has always been on the technological forefront of its business, and the Industrial Internet of Things (IIoT) has allowed Grundfos to achieve even greater innovation and evolve the products and systems they sell.
 They provide critical solutions to regions’, cities’ and buildings’ entire water infrastructure.
 They are now leaders in water management.